-To achieve this Waipa will request Transpower (as owner and operator of the AUFLS relays) to arm additional feeders as soon as rolling outages are planned to supplement the AUFLS load and exclude these from the rolling outage plan.
-If it is not possible to arm additional feeders before it is necessary to respond a direction, Waipa will need to apply rolling outages to some high priority feeders to achieve savings targets while maintaining AUFLS.
+To achieve this Waipa will request Transpower (as owner, operator and maintainer the AUFLS relays) to arm additional feeders as soon as rolling outages are planned to supplement the AUFLS load and exclude these from the rolling outage plan.
+If it is not possible to arm additional feeders before it is necessary to respond as directed, Waipa will need to apply rolling outages to some high priority feeders to achieve savings targets while maintaining AUFLS.